Siege of Golconda

-The siege of Golconda (1687 CE) was an eight-month military siege of the Golconda Fort (in present-day Telangana, India).
+The siege of Golconda (1687) was an eight-month military siege of the Golconda Fort (in present-day Telangana, India).
 This siege was personally directed by the Mughal emperor Aurangzeb against the Golconda Sultanate, ruled by king Abul Hasan Qutb Shah.
 It was the second Mughal siege of the fort, following an aborted attempt by Aurangzeb in 1656 as a prince of emperor Shah Jahan.
 The event served as the climax of the Golconda Sultanate, which was annexed into the Mughal Empire as a result of the victory of the siege.
 The military confrontation was one of the final stages in the Mughal Empire's expansion southwards in the Indian subcontinent.

 The siege was lengthy and laborious, hampered by the strength of the fort, environmental conditions, and dissent within the Mughal administration.
 The siege was won only through treachery.
 It exacerbated drought, famine and epidemic in the region.

 Background

 During the reign of the fifth Mughal emperor Shah Jahan, the Mughals had managed to stabilise the empire's southern frontier in the Deccan region.
 The Ahmadnagar Sultanate was extinguished around 1633, and Shah Jahan negotiated tributary relationships with the last two independent polities of the Deccan, the Bijapur and Golconda Sultanates, by 1636.
 As a prince and commander of Shah Jahan, Aurangzeb was an advocate of annexing these remaining sultanates outright, and to this end besieged Golconda in 1656; the siege was withdrawn and a peace treaty established by Shah Jahan with Golconda's ruler, Abdullah Qutb Shah.
 This prompted the latter to extend the citadel's fortifications (the extended portion is today known as Naya Qila).

 Abdullah Qutb Shah was succeeded by Abul Hasan Qutb Shah in 1672.
 In 1682, Aurangzeb (now crowned Mughal emperor) moved his camp to the Deccan to counter the rebellion of his son, prince Muhammad Akbar.
 After the danger was neutralised, Aurangzeb set out to fulfill his ambition of annexing the Deccan Sultanates, and successfully besieged Bijapur in 1685–1686.
 Golconda was a nucleus of power and wealth in the Deccan region, with control over important agricultural tracts, diamond mines, and trade routes; such factors may have influenced Aurangzeb's continued determination to conquer the Sultanate.
 The Maasir-i-Alamgiri, a contemporary chronicle of Aurangzeb's reign, provides other accusations against the ruler Abul Hasan, including the Sultanate's Shi'i faith, its support of Hindu practices, and support of Maratha depredations in Mughal territory.